Debadyuti/angular-modern-bootcamp/README.md

 # angular-modern-bootcamp
-Udemy course Angular Modern Bootcamp.
+Udemy course The Modern Angular Bootcamp.
 It has following projects:
 * pw - A simple password generator application involving Number of characters and Letters/Numbers/Symbol combinations
 * cards - A simple static cards application using static data